gurnoornatt/personalWebsite/VERCEL_DEPLOYMENT.md

 This script will:
 1. Install all dependencies
 2. Build the Next.js application
-3. Deploy to Vercel using the CLI
+3. Deploy to Vercel using the CLI directly from the web app directory

 ### Option 2: Manual Deployment via Vercel Dashboard